Slewing mobile crane means a mobile crane incorporating a boom or jib that can be slewed, but does not include:

 - an excavator or

-This unit requires a person operating a slewing mobile crane with a capacity up to 100 tonnes to plan work, conduct routine checks, set up crane, transfer load, mobile load and shut down and secure crane after completing operations.
+This unit requires a person operating slewing mobile crane over 60 tonnes and up to 100 tonnes to plan the work, conduct routine checks, set up crane, transfer load, mobile load and shut down and secure crane.
+Includes following directions form a dogman.